-Broadband Infrastructure Improvement Grant (BIIG 2.0 Wave 4)
+Broadband Infrastructure Improvement Grant (BIIG 1.0)

 Broadband Infrastructure Improvement Grant (BIIG 2.0)

 To further support educational technology in California, and continue the important work started under BIIG 1.0, the state budget included an additional $50 million in 2015-2016 for network infrastructure improvement for schools and districts.
-This opportunity was handled through a grant application process and services are distributed by the K-12 High Speed Network (K12HSN), in consultation with the Department of Education (CDE) and State Board of Education (SBE).
+This opportunity was handled through a grant application process and services are distributed by the K-12 High-Speed Network (K12HSN), in consultation with the Department of Education (CDE) and State Board of Education (SBE).

 As stated in the 2015-16 budget bill language (AB 93), first priority went to local educational agencies that are unable to administer computer-based assessments on-site.
-Second priority went to the local educational agencies that have to shut down essential operations to administer computer-based assessments at the school site, including, but not limited to, business services, email, and access to other critical online activities.
+The second priority went to the local educational agencies that have to shut down essential operations to administer computer-based assessments at the school site, including, but not limited to, business services, email, and access to other critical online activities.

-Questions related to the program may be directed to the K-12 High Speed Network.
+Questions related to the program may be directed to the K-12 High-Speed Network.

 Phone: (760) 312-6227